Lightbridge-KS/radflow/_dev/howto_add_new_calculator.md

 ```

 **UI Component Checklist:**
--  Use `ConsumerStatefulWidget` for Riverpod access
+- ✅ Use `ConsumerStatefulWidget` for Riverpod access
--  Make `_calculate()` async and await template loading
+- ✅ Make `_calculate()` async and await template loading
--  Check `if (!mounted) return;` after async operations
+- ✅ Check `if (!mounted) return;` after async operations
--  Handle null data gracefully
+- ✅ Use pattern matching on `Result` type with `switch` expression
+- ✅ Display specific errors via `CalculatorErrorHandler.showCalculatorError()`
--  Use `TemplateRenderer.render()` with template and data
+- ✅ Use `TemplateRenderer.render()` with template and data
--  Provide clear input hints and labels
+- ✅ Provide clear input hints and labels

 ---